fiatconnect/specification/fiatconnect-api.md

   - The amount of cryptocurrency to transfer out.
 * `fiatAccountId`: {`string`} [REQUIRED]
   - The fiat account ID to use for the transfer.
+* `sourceAddress`: {`string`}
+  - An optional address designating where the transfer will come from, in place of account associated  with fiatAccountId

 ##### 3.3.4.2.2.
 Responses